-Prime-quality agricultural land is seen as a limited resource of national value.
-The Plan therefore safeguards prime-quality agricultural land from development, unless the development can be justified.
+169. Prime-quality agricultural land is seen as a limited resource of national value.
+The Plan therefore intends to safeguard prime-quality agricultural land from development, unless the development can be justified.
 A map detailing areas of Prime Quality Agricultural Land can be found in Volume 2.